DiniFarb/surepetcare/README.md

  ### household property

  This property is updated in every poll and holds the surepetcare data.
-The structure of this object is the same as in the surepetcare and is diffrent for user.
+The structure of this object is the same as in the surepetcare and is diffrent for every user.
 You can easy inspect what you get there by using a browser.
- Go to https://www.surepetcare.io/ hit F12 and look in the network tab for the second "start" XHR
+ Go to https://www.surepetcare.io/ hit F12 and look in the network tab for the second "start" XHR.
+What you can see there under data will be in the houshold property

 ![household](https://user-images.githubusercontent.com/30302212/128848239-ac33927d-0f88-4d8d-8f02-a165a81bea2a.png)